rust-lang/rfcs/text/3537-msrv-resolver.md

 allowing users to intentionally use dependencies on an unsupported (or less supported) version of Rust without requiring `--ignore-rust-version` on every invocation.

+Ideally, we present all of the MSRV issues upfront to be resolved together.
+At minimum, we should present a top-down message, rather than bottom up.

+If `package.rust-version` is unset or `"auto"`, the diagnostic should suggest setting it to help raise awareness of `package.rust-version` being able to reduce future resolution errors.
+This would benefit from knowing the oldest MSRV.

 ## `cargo update`

 `cargo update` will inform users when an MSRV or semver incompatible version is available.